-Technical deep-dive into how Visylix achieves 1M+ concurrent stream capacity through microservices, GPU-accelerated transcoding, distributed storage, and intelligent load balancing.
+How Visylix achieves 1M+ concurrent streams through microservices, GPU-accelerated transcoding, distributed storage, and load balancing.

 Most VMS platforms were designed in an era when 100 cameras was considered a large deployment.
 Today, smart city projects span tens of thousands of cameras, and global enterprises manage camera networks across hundreds of locations.
 Supporting one million concurrent streams requires fundamental architectural decisions that cannot be bolted onto legacy monoliths.